10 Foods to Stretch Your Food Budget

 1. Rice

 I’m sure you knew that rice would end up on this list, so I’ll go ahead and get this one out of the way.
-To start off, rice is cheap to buy.
+To start with, rice is cheap.
 Super cheap!
-It can be bought in bulk so you can save even more money while stretching out meals for your family for a long time.
-But besides that, rice is versatile in the fact that it can go with almost anything.
+It can be purchased in bulk to save even more money while stretching out meals for your family for a long time.
+Besides, rice is versatile because it can be used with almost anything.

-It goes great with any meat, or thrown in a hearty casserole, and is an essential ingredient for a delicious sizzling stir fry.
-Rice that is properly sealed can even be stored in your pantry for several years without ever going bad.
+Rice goes great with any meat or thrown in a hearty casserole and is an essential ingredient for a delicious sizzling stir fry.
+Properly sealed rice can even be stored in your pantry for several years without ever going bad.

 2. Beans

 Ah, beans, the magical fruit.
-You gotta have em’.
+You have to have them.
 Beans are another filling item that’s packed full of protein and fiber.
-Just like rice, you can find beans in bulk packaging, where you’ll spend only a few pennies per pound while stretching many meals.
-Not only are they necessary for chili, but can help create delicious soups, and go amazing with Mexican food.
+Like rice, you can find beans in bulk packaging, where you’ll spend only a few pennies per pound while stretching many meals.
+They are necessary for chili and can help create delicious soups and go fantastic with Mexican food.

 3. Lentils

 Lentils, like beans, also come from the legume family.
-They are easy to cook, and also can be used as a filling item for every meal that you can come up with.
+They are easy to cook and can be used as a filling item for every meal you can come up with.
 Lentils are also packed with nutritional value, while at the same time, can save your family a bunch of money.

 4. Pasta

 Pasta is another filling food that you need to think about.
-It comes in so many different shapes and sizes and can be used in a countless number of different dishes.
-It’s certainly a filling food that will cost you a ridiculously little amount of money.
-With the right seasonings and sauces poured on top, it will be like your family is eating a meal that’s coming straight from Olive Garden.
-From choices like spaghetti, lasagna, homemade ravioli, chicken parmesan, Penne Ala Vodka, and so many other Italian cuisines, you’ll feel like a professional cook.
+It comes in so many different shapes and sizes and can be used in countless dishes.
+It’s a filling food that will cost you a ridiculously little money.
+With the right seasonings and sauces poured on top, it will be like your family is eating a meal coming straight from Olive Garden.
+You’ll feel like a professional cook from choices like spaghetti, lasagna, homemade ravioli, chicken parmesan, Penne Ala Vodka, and so many other Italian cuisines.

 5. Oatmeal